Pictor constellation lies in the southern sky. Its name is Latin for “painter,” but the constellation really represents the painter’s easel.

 The star is also notable because it orbits the Milky Way retrograde and is the nearest halo star to the Sun.

 AB Pictoris is an orange main sequence star belonging to the stellar class K2V.
-It has an apparent visual magnitude of 9.16 and is approximately 148 light years distant from the Sun.
+It has an apparent magnitude of 9.16 and is approximately 148 light years distant from the Sun.

 The star is a BY Draconis variable, a main sequence variable star that exhibits variations in brightness as a result of rotation coupled with star spots and other chromospheric activity.